 - In lesson observations, children use the language of learning and talk openly about their learning, using newly learnt vocabulary.

-- All adults are increasingly more aware of the impact they are having on children’s learning through their own questioning and understanding of the requirements of the framework.
+- All adults are more aware of the impact they are having on children’s learning through their own questioning and understanding of the requirements of the framework.

 - The majority of children with SEND children make at least expected progress and reach their attainment targets; teachers have identified the area of need for children to move forward in any areas require.